moxvallix/mmb/README.md

 - Eye: A human eye icon.
 - Companion: A companion cube icon.
 - Revolution: An icon of a fist raised in a revolutionary pose.
+- Emoji: An icon of a smiley face.

 ### Snout
 These patterns require the 'Snout' Banner Pattern.
 This category contains patterns related to places and buildings.
 - Castle: A castle icon.
 - Palace: An icon of a palace, flying a flag.
+- Pyramid: A desert pyramid.
+- Tower: A tower icon.

 ### Skull
 These patterns require the 'Skull Charge' Banner Pattern.